 The Intuitive Writing Method

-The intuitive writer has absolutely no idea what they're going to write.
+The intuitive writer has only a vague idea what they're going to write about.
 They just start writing and keep writing and open themselves to whatever pours through.
 They give little or no thought to plot, structure or characters - consciously, at least - and have no idea which direction their writing will go in.
 Some claim to enter a dream-like state almost like a trance, and that they are merely the vehicle for their stories.

 The Methodical Writing Method

 Methodical writers plan absolutely everything.
-Their chapters are noted down on file cards.
-Their notes feature pieces of dialogue and description which they intent to use.
+Each chapter is outlined.
+Their detailed notes feature pieces of dialogue and description which they intend to use in the manuscript.
 Their character charts are filled out to the tiniest detail.
-Every event in every chapter is planned and thought-through fully in advance of writing even the first sentence of chapter one.
+Every event in every chapter is planned fully in advance of writing even the first sentence of chapter one.

-Many authors who aim work at specialised markets where a formulaic novel is demanded use this method to great advantage.
+Many authors use this method to great advantage, having found it saves them time in the long-run.
 Non-fiction writers frequently adopt this method too.

 The Somewhere-in-Between Writing Method